Secondary Education Degree

 Learn more about becoming a Middle School Teacher.

-A high school teacher is typically responsible for a single subject area, but may teach to several grade levels.
+A high school teacher is typically responsible for a single subject area and may teach to several grade levels.

-The high school teacher usually minors in a general subject area such as reading, math, science, social studies, or an elective during a Bachelor's Degree program.
-However, degrees can be gained at the Master's and Doctoral level as well.
+High school teachers usually minor in a general subject area-such as reading, math, science, social studies, or an elective-during a bachelor's degree program.
+However, earning a master's or doctorate degree offers opportunities for career and salary growth.
 Job growth for secondary education is rising at an average to above average rate.

-If you are interested in becoming a High School Teacher, click on the link to learn more.
+If you are interested in becoming a high school teacher, click the link to learn more.

-An academic coach teaches fellow educators to implement new strategies and plans to ensure standards and goals are being met within a school and region.
-Academic coaches may cover all areas or could be subject specific for a school or county.
+An academic coach must have a minimum of three to five years' experience and a master's or doctoral degree.
+These professionals are leaders who teach fellow educators to implement new strategies and plans to ensure that educational standards and goals are being met within a school and region.